awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE_APPEND.md

 ## Parameters<a name="r_ALTER_TABLE_APPEND-parameters"></a>

  *target\_table\_name*
-The name of the table to which rows will be appended\.
+The name of the table to which rows are appended\.
 Either specify just the name of the table or use the format *schema\_name\.table\_name* to use a specific schema\.
 The target table must be an existing permanent table\.

  FROM *source\_table\_name*
 The name of the table that provides the rows to be appended\.
 Either specify just the name of the table or use the format *schema\_name\.table\_name* to use a specific schema\.
 The source table must be an existing permanent table\.